 Off-the-Shoulder Tops and Dresses

-Off-the-shoulder-tops are another glamorous ’80s look to return in 2017.
+Off-the-shoulder-tops are another glamorous ’80s look to return.
 Spotted on both tops and dresses, this unique style is starting to take over runways, magazine covers, and streets all over the world.
 Although you can easily wear this look during the daytime as an off-the-shoulder top paired with jeans, it’s best to keep the single shoulder dresses for evening occasions.
 As this is a statement style, it’ll undoubtedly create a standout look and turn a few heads.

 SHOP THE LOOK

 If you want to try out the ’80s trend but prefer a more simplistic style, you should consider wearing a pair of statement earrings.
-Statement earrings will provide a subtle ’80s touch to any outfit, meaning that you can try this trend without rocking big shoulders, bold colours, ruffles or sequins.
+Statement earrings will provide a subtle ’80s touch to any outfit, meaning that you can try this trend without rocking big shoulders, bold colors, ruffles or sequins.
 All you need to do is find the perfect pair for you.
 Of course, if you want to match your statement earring with other ’80s pieces, you should feel free to do so.
 After all, the decade was all about taking fashion to the extreme.

 SHOP THE LOOK